jdh58/calculator/README.md

 together operations to your heart's desire).

 Potential Features List:
--Keyboard Support
+- Keyboard Support
--Keep an operator highlighted until it's no longer in use -Backspace button
+- Keep an operator highlighted until it's no longer in use
+- Backspace button
+- Better decimal support
+- Improved calculator layout